cschlosser/doxdocgen/README.md

-# Generate Doxygen Comments for VS Code
+# Generate Doxygen Comments in VS Code

 This VS Code Extensions provides Doxygen Documentation generation on the fly by starting a Doxygen comment block and pressing enter.